alikirec/mern-boilerplate/README.md

-Use 'yarn && yarn start' to get started
+Use `yarn && yarn start` to get started